 Anonymous protection in social network

-The social network is one of the main reasons why we are so worried about Big Data privacy.
+Social network is one of the main reasons we worry about Big Data privacy.
 Different from schemes, user data in social networks is typically stored and managed in a graphical scheme.
 Hence, its anonymous protection is very different from structured data.
-Typical data protection needs in social networks are anonymous of user identities and attributes.
+Typical data protection needs in social networks are anonymous user identities and attributes.
 Hence, the latest popular anonymous social networks hide information and relationship between the users when messages are sent.